E-werd/PakTool/README.md

 # PakTool
-Tool for opening Quake PAK files.
+Tool for opening, extracting, and creating Quake PAK files.

 This was originally just a project that I started to learn C#.
 I found the specification and went to work.
 The GUI isn't feature-packed but it's functional.
 Beyond the buttons...